products

 Testimonials

-Some of the feedback from the first pilot included:
+Some of the feedback is below.

 The willingness from all involved to develop and provide the best service for its users.
 The host authority firstly with the 'buy in' from all levels from frontline staff to management and the willingness to improve.
 This also was apparent from the review team authorities, in that although they were selected due to their high performance, it was clear that all involved were happy and willing to review their own provision, what works and how, what could be done better and taking note of other points that could still provide benefits to their own service.
 The willingness from all to improve what they do.